istio/istio.io/_docs/samples/consul-integration.md

 ---
 {% include home.html %}

 This sample deploys the Bookinfo application in a simple Docker Compose environment using Consul as the service registry, and demonstrates various features of the Istio service mesh on non-kubernetes platforms.

 ## Before you begin
 * Setup Istio by following the instructions in the [Installation guide]({{home}}/docs/setup/install-kubernetes.html).
-  You will need `kubectl` and Steps 1-4 from `Installation step` only for this Task.
+  You will need Steps 1-3 from `Installation step` only for this Task.

 * Install [Docker](https://docs.docker.com/engine/installation/#cloud) and
   [Docker-Compose](https://docs.docker.com/compose/install/)